 - Restricted financial donations and gifts (donations and gifts with a specific purpose) may be held in a club’s account until the intended expenditure has occurred.
 Any money left over after said expenditure will be converted to unrestricted donations, and will follow the rules in items 8 and 9.

 - If a club desires to spend funds exceeding their initial allocation, and cannot find additional means of funding, a personal expense may be incurred.
-If this expense incurs a hardship on a club member they should contact the Office of Campus Life to discuss potential options.
+If this expense incurs a hardship on a club member they should submit a Personal Expense Fund application.

 - Clubs are prohibited from spending into debt.
-If a club spends into debt, the treasurer of said club must immediately report this to the Office of Campus Life.
+If a club spends into debt, the treasurer of said club must immediately report this to Campus Life.
 The amount spent into debt will remain in the club’s account for the following academic year, and will therefore reduce the amount of funds available to the club in September.

 - BCSG-recognized clubs are required to comply with the Campus Life Travel Policy, which includes submitting either an Overnight Travel Approval Form or the Overnight Travel Registration Form.
-Clubs that are not approved for overnight travel by the Office of Campus Life may not use club funds on travel expenses or related activities.
+Clubs that are not approved for overnight travel by Campus Life may not use club funds on travel expenses or related activities.

 - Clubs should consider options where students can share accommodations and limit overnight travel.
 A maximum of $40 per person per night may be spent on lodging using club funds.
 Any lodging expenses over this amount are the responsibility of the individual(s) traveling.

 - While personal vehicles may be used to support club activities, students are strongly encouraged to rent a vehicle from Larry Stewart’s’ U-Save or reserve a college vehicle.
 Please review the information regarding travel off-campus here.

-- Reimbursement requests for travel expenses must be submitted to Accounting, and made using the Travel Expense Report.
+- Reimbursement requests for travel expenses must be submitted to Campus Life, and made using the Travel Expense Report.